Saeed-Aldarmaki/Leaf-Disease-Detector/README.md

 # Leaf-Disease-Detector
 Leaf Disease Detector project where it is used to detect if a leaf is diseased or not using Binary Classification neural network and CNN teachniques(ConvNeXtXLarge)
+Scored 98% accuracy on kaggle testing the dataset was provided by kaggle and tested by kaggle